This blog on Lean Requirements has kindly been provided to us by Devbridge Group. It describes the process they use to gather software requirements.

 “Don’t let your tools become your process.”

 Once we have the right people in the room, we need to ensure we have the right tools.
-The goal here is to use tools that encourage the flow of conversation and visualisation, so we use white boards, Post-it notes, markers, and stickers.
-These materials simplify the process of generating and organising ideas by reducing the effort to iterate and improve.
-Post-it notes are small and markers are fat; this forces participants to keep ideas short, simple, and self-contained so that they can be easily reorganised.
+The goal here is to use tools that encourage the flow of conversation and visualization, so we use whiteboards, Post-it notes, markers, and stickers.
+These materials simplify the process of generating and organizing ideas by reducing the effort to iterate and improve.
+Post-it notes are small and markers are fat; this forces participants to keep ideas short, simple, and self-contained so that they can be easily reorganized.
 Tom Wujec has an excellent TED Talk that describes how to achieve alignment with large groups.
 In his talk, he shares that the most effective means of achieving shared understanding in a group is by breaking ideas down into individual nodes or cards, then creating conversations around those cards.
 We embrace this idea in Lean Requirements by using simple tools that don’t get in the way.

 “Do the least amount of work you need to achieve the outcomes you want.”

 -Milton Friedman (paraphrased)

 When we have the right people and the right tools in the same room, we then focus on creating the right conversations.
 We start by asking, “why?”
 Why are we here?
 Is there a problem we’re trying to solve, or an opportunity to explore?
 Whatever the reason, the goal of the first conversation is to build awareness and context.
 As the conversation flows and participants start to engage, we write topics down on individual Post-it notes, then put them on the board for everyone in the room to see.
 This reinforces understanding of each topic and encourages engagement.
 You can see a quick video of the process in action here.

 For example, let’s say you’re an airline company that wants to rebuild your existing online booking experience.
 The first conversation we have focuses on the reasons behind why a rebuild is needed.
 What pain points do you currently have?
 Focus on everything from the customer experience to the business processes and put these on the board.